When we reach the menopausal years so many things seem to physically change don’t they? All in all, it can be a bit of a minefield to navigate!

 What can you do?

-This is the good news.
+And now, for the good news.
 With a little bit of effort, you can make a huge (massive!) difference to your bloating issues.

 1. Keep hydrated